Brabham BT23C car-by-car histories

 Driven by: Jorge Cupeiro, Xavier Perrot and Kurt Buess.
 First race: Buenos Aires, 1 Dec 1968.
 Total of 26 recorded races.

-One more BT23C was built up in New Zealand in 1970.
+Two more cars were built up in Australia and New Zealand in the early 1970s.

 'the Baron Robertson car'

 Built by Baron Robertson using a new chassis acquired from Racing Frames in England and the remaining parts of BT23C/7 which had been crashed by Roly Levis while testing it for Robertson at Bay Park in December 1969.
 This car first raced at the start of the 1970/71 New Zealand season where Graham Vercoe says it wore a chassis plate '23/17'.
 New Zealand motor racing historian David McKinney referred to the car as 'BT23C/17' but did not believe it had any relationship to the car of that number that was still owned at that time by Kurt Buess in Switzerland.
 Raced by Robertson in New Zealand in 1971 and 1972, and then by Kelvin Cameron in 1973.
 By 1978 the car was with Frank Macskasy and he has confirmed to Andrew Fellowes that it was destroyed in a garage fire.
 The engine survived and was sold to Lloyd Evans.

 Driven by: Baron Robertson and Kelvin Cameron.
 First race: Pukekohe (NZGS R1), 4 Oct 1970.
 Total of 14 recorded races.

 Ian Lees acquired a Brabham BT23C frame that had been in BT23C/5 when Vic Elford crashed it at Monza in June 1968, and took it back to his native Australia.
 He built the car up at some point, but it was rarely seen in front line Australian races.
 Subsequent history unknown, but rumoured to be nearing the completion of a restoration in 2008.